NullixAT/framelix-docker/README.md

 # Docker Setup for [Apps built with Framelix Php Framework](https://github.com/NullixAT/framelix-docs)

-Almost any framelix based app can be set up in this docker implementation.
+Any framelix based app can be set up in this docker implementation.

 ## Setup